chingu-voyages/v39-toucans-team-01/PR_TEMPLATE.md

 # PR/Commit naming convention
-Follow that keyword with a "/" then the issue number, then and "_" then use kabob case for the rest of the branch name.
+Follow the [keyword](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) with a "/" then the issue number, then and "_" then use kabob case for the rest of the branch name.

-Resolves #issue_number
 **Examples**:
 - Feat/#3_add-readme
 - Perf/#40_fix-slow-component